ELF-Lab/OjibweMorph/VerbSpreadsheets/README.md

 - *w-to-o:* For stems that end in "Cw", the "w" goes to "o" when the suffix complex starts with an "i" or "i1)".
 AKA, wi -> o / C __
 	- In Border Lakes, this rule only applies with non-word-final "Cwi" sequences.
 For example, we get "mizhwi" rather than "mizho" for the imerative form.

-- *i1-Palatalization: (UPDATED FEBRUARY 4, 2024)* Stems ending in "n1" palatalize to "zh" and "s1" to "sh" when the suffix complex starts with the first person theme sign "i1".
+- *i1-Palatalization:* Stems ending in "n1" palatalize to "zh" and "s1" to "sh" when the suffix complex starts with the first person theme sign "i1".
 Note that it needs to be this specific, since it isn't just any old "i" that triggers palatalization, and not all n's and s's palatalize either.

-- *ShortV-deletion: (UPDATED MARCH 20, 2024)* Delete word-final short vowels, unless deletion creates monosyllabic word with only a short vowel nucleaus.
-That is, delete from non-monosyllabic words or monosyllabic words with a long vowel.
+- *ShortV-deletion:* Delete word-final short vowels in multi-syllabic words or mono-syllabic words with a long vowel (preseve the short vowel in mono-syllabic words with a short vowel, e.g. "makwa").
 This role MUST FOLLOW i1-Palatalization and w-to-o since it needs to be there to trigger the palatalization, but does not show up in the surface form.

 ### NOTES/ISSUES